Here are the websites and products that I love and recommend.

 Blog Themes After deciding on a host and getting Bluehost, it’s time to pick that pretty background and layout for your blog’s look.
 I use the Genesis framework and the Foodie Pro theme, both bought through WP Engine.
 Trust me, you want to have the Genesis Framework to have more options to choose cooler blog themes.
 It’s like the first step in building your blog.
 Don’t worry, it’s not hard to do.
 Then you get to have fun and browse through all of the themes, with a chance to see what they look like in real life.
 I want to change themes like I change my wardrobe.
 So, it’s always nice to browse and see what they got…..

 Creating Graphics/Photo Editing If you don’t have pretty pictures, it doesn’t matter what your content is like.
 People probably just won’t read your blog.
 Hard but honest truth.
 That’s why I’m thrilled that there are photo editing programs that are super easy to use.
 I tried using Photoshop for years, and it’s just too much for me to try to figure out.
 PicMonkey and Canva are blogger’s best friends!

 What’s the difference?
 PicMonkey is a bit easier for me to use, but it lacks the ability to save templates like Canva does.
 Canva really has more of a professional type of feel, while PicMonkey is a bit more fun and playful.

-Both have free plans to use.
-Even as a tightwad, I agree that the paid plans are worth their weight in gold.
+The paid plans are worth their weight in gold.